-Compass Testing is a placement test for all new students enrolling into Stone Child College.
+AccuPlacer Testing is a placement test required by all new students enrolling into Stone Child College.

-Compass testing is administered in the following areas: Math, Reading and Writing.
+AccuPlacer testing is administered in the following areas: Math, Reading and Writing.
 The test is approximately one hour in duration and all students are encouraged to schedule their time accordingly.
+Tests are administered daily from 8:00 am to 3:00 pm.
 Call Student Services for an appointment.

-Transfer students who have already taken Math and English are not required to take the Compass Test.
-SCC will accept similar Math and English test scores from other colleges, tribal colleges, or universities in place of the Compass Test.
+Transfer students who have already taken college level Math and English are not required to take the AccuPlacer Test.
+SCC will accept similar (Compass or ACT) Math and English test scores from other colleges, tribal colleges, or universities in place of the AccuPlacer Test.